 – Using some Martha Stewart Multi Surface Paint, paint in your words.
 If needed add more layers of paint (letting the paint dry for about 1 hour between each layer).
 I ended up using 3 layers of paint.

 – Let dry.
 NOTE: on the back of the paint bottle, it notes that you need to let the paint cure for 21 days before washing or handling too rough.
-AFTER that: you should be good!
-I’ve heard great things about this paint.
+AFTER that you should be good!

 If you give this a try, let me know!
 I’d love to see how it works for you.
 Happy washing!